Table of Contents

 Organisms are typically made up of cells.
 They also follow an organization of cells followed by tissues which form organs and in turn again combine to form the organ system.
 Organ systems together form an organism.
 This kind of cellular organization is absent in nonliving beings.

-Few examples of are nerve cell, muscles, tissue, etc.
+A few examples are nerve cells, muscles, tissue, etc.

 Criteria that Determines What Is Living

-- A living thing is able to maintain the internal environment of the body.
-This is known as homeostasis.
+- A living thing is able to maintain the body’s internal environment which is referred to as homeostasis.